-Suffolk Heritage Garden
+Suffolk Heritage Garden - no booking needed

 The garden, designed to reflect the period between the two wars when horses were still working the land, is stocked with a beautiful array of golden plants that have been bred by Suffolk people or are in some way associated with the county.
 In 2016 it became the first garden to be awarded 'County Collection' status by Plant Heritage.
 Many of the plants will be on sale during the summer.

 We have been developing our Heritage Garden for the last 5 years.
 Time has been spent researching and looking for garden plants which come under our definition of a 'Suffolk Garden Plant'

 Plant bred in Suffolk by a Suffolk company or person living in Suffolk.